 If you are stopped at a DUI check point, know that the US Supreme Court has upheld DUI checkpoints as constitutional.
 However, this does not mean that every checkpoint is legal.
 The Superior Court of Pennsylvania has held that the stopping of an automobile and the detention of its occupants is a seizure subject to constitutional restraints under the United States and Pennsylvania Constitutions.
 Indeed, for a DUI checkpoint to be upheld as constitutional in Pennsylvania, there are a number of guidelines that the Police must adhere to.
 These include following a specified procedure, conducting the checkpoint in a systematic way, and being non-discriminatory, and non-arbitrary in setting up the roadblocks.

 Additionally, there have been a number of decisions reigning in police power in the area of DUI arrests.
 For example, just this year the Pennsylvania Supreme Court handed down a decision prohibiting sheriffs and their deputies from independently running DUI checkpoints.
-The Court held that while sheriffs have the power to arrest, they are not “police officers” and they do not have the independent power to conduct suspicionless DUI roadblocks.
+The Court held that while sheriffs have the power to arrest, they are not “police officers” and they do not have the independent power to conduct DUI roadblocks, without suspicion of DUI.